Skip to main content

 Closed Course Information

-***There will be no Math Department Closed Course Request Forms available for Spring 2024***
+***There will be no Math Department Closed Course Request Forms available for Fall 2024***

 If you are still interested in a closed math class and have not rolled in from the waitlist by the first day of class, then you may consider attending the first week of class (with instructor permission) to see if the closed class status changes.
 There must be chairs available for you to sit-in a class; sitting on the floor is not permitted.

-There are no other waitlist options available for Spring 2024.
+There are no other waitlist options available for Fall 2024.

 Placement Information